How To Transfer Data from a Data Entry Form to a Protected Worksheet in Excel (2025)

 End Sub

-Now, we have fair understanding of all the procedures and functions uses in our project.
-In this project, only one code is pending to transfer the data on click event of Submit button in UserForm
+Now, we have a fair understanding of all the procedures and functions used in our project.
+In this project, only one piece of code is pending—to transfer the data on the click event of the Submit button in the UserForm.

-Let’s double click on Submit Button in UserForm.
-It will open the code window with cmdSubmit_Click procedure.
+Let’s double‑click on the Submit button in the UserForm.
+This will open the code window with the cmdSubmit_Click procedure.

-Please see the below code to get the confirmation from user and then unprotect the sheets and transfer the data and then protect it.
+Please see the code below to get confirmation from the user, then unprotect the sheet, transfer the data, and protect it again.

 Private Sub cmdSubmit_Click()